(This post was last published on October 16th, 2017. We’ve updated it for accuracy and completeness.)

 While some people think Amazon is winning the eBay vs Amazon war, eBay is still one of the biggest names in eCommerce with over 171 million active users and 1 billion items listed.
 Still, sellers look for alternatives to eBay for many reasons.
 Some want to expand their successful business beyond eBay.
 Others may be tiring of it and want to move to something new.

 No matter what your reason is, there are plenty of alternatives out there to choose from.

-This post will cover the top 7 other sites like eBay for sellers.
-These eBay selling alternatives may not be a great fit for every merchant, however I guarantee at least one could be a profitable expansion for your business.
+This post will cover the top 11 other sites like eBay for sellers in-depth and list other notable mentions.
+While some of these alternatives might not be a great fit for every merchant, we guarantee you’ll find at least one that could be a profitable alternative for your business.

-Now, with out any further ado, here are the top 7 eBay selling alternatives of 2015.
+Now, without any further ado, here are the top 11 eBay selling alternatives of 2019.

 eBay’s Biggest Competitor